SOAL

 C) cell elongation through production of cellulase

-D) cell differentiation through altered spliceosome activity
+D) cell differentiation through altered spliceosome

 E) cell synthesis of proteins via altered gene expression